 Rotate the log 90° so that one of the freshly sawn sides rests flat against the log supports, and then clamp the log in position.
 Now you can make the third cut and then produce boards.
+Here, you may need to compensate for taper in the log.
 Lower the log support gradually and cut up the log with the bark facing down.

-Rotate the log 90° so that one of the freshly sawn sides rests flat against the log supports and clamp the log in position.
+Rotate the log 90° so that one of the freshly sawn sides rests flat against the log supports, and then clamp the log in position.